 Temperature Control in Your Wine Cellar

 Your wine cellar should be set up to keep the temperature stable.
 This means your cellar will stay between 50°F and 55°F throughout the year.
-However, temperature is key when you are storing your wine, especially when it comes to storing wine at room temperature for a longer period of time.
+However, the temperature is key when you are storing your wine, especially when it comes to storing wine at room temperature for a longer period of time.

 This is when temperature variation can cause wine to develop unwanted chemicals or flavors, and this is where temperature regulation becomes very important.
 You should always ensure that you keep the temperature consistent throughout the year, ideally between 50°F and 55°F.